 The major implication of these facts is that teens and young adults are more sensitive to the addictive properties of nicotine.
 In fact, some studies have shown that adolescents report symptoms of nicotine dependence even at extremely low levels of consumption.
 Furthermore, evidence shows that once these reward-system pathways are established, the brain is more likely to develop similar pathways with other substances of abuse, making the person particularly susceptible to becoming addicted to cocaine and methamphetamine.

 How Enterhealth Can Help

 Nicotine addiction can be difficult to overcome.
 The National Institute on Drug Abuse (NIDA) reports that every year, approximately 35 million smokers try to quit, but only about 15 percent are actually successful.
-People experiencing withdrawal from nicotine commonly experience irritability, powerful cravings, depression, difficulty sleeping, anxiety, heightened appetite, as well as trouble concentrating or remembering things.
+People experiencing withdrawal symptoms from nicotine commonly experience irritability, powerful cravings, depression, difficulty sleeping, anxiety, heightened appetite, as well as trouble concentrating or remembering things.

 However, there are ways to increase your chances of kicking the habit for good.
 Most experts agree the best methods combine medication – whether it’s nicotine replacement therapy (transdermal patch, gum, lozenges, etc.) or another medication such as Chantix – with behavioral therapy.